dojo/docs/quickstart/data/usingdatastores/fetchmultiple.rst

         ]};

         //This function performs some basic dojo initialization.
 In this case it connects the button
         //onClick to a function which invokes the fetch().
-The fetch function queries for all items and provides
+The fetch function queries for all items
-        //callbacks to use for completion of data retrieval or reporting of errors. function init () {
+        //and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {
            //Function to perform a fetch on the datastore when a button is clicked function getAllItems () {